cgjteam/cgjteam.github.io/Geometry.md

 ## 2. Development Philosophy

-The Geometry Library is developed incrementally.
+The Geometry Library is developed incrementally through the formalization of carefully selected classical synthetic proofs.

-Rather than designing a complete geometry library in advance, new abstractions emerge naturally during the formalization of classical synthetic proofs.
+Rather than designing a complete geometry library in advance, reusable mathematical structures are allowed to emerge naturally from completed formal developments.

-Whenever a mathematical argument appears repeatedly in independent developments, it is encapsulated as a reusable theorem.

-As these reusable components accumulate, they gradually evolve into independent mathematical theories.
+The first complete formalization also demonstrated that building verified proofs is only one part of the process.
+Understanding the resulting architecture and organizing reusable mathematical components become equally important as the library continues to evolve.

 ---